Lalit Modi: "Modigate"

 As a result, Interpol, the international law enforcement agency, issued a light blue notice against Modi to be arrested on Indian soil.
 However, in June 2015, and despite the Interpol notice, Modi took a picture with ex-Interpol Chief Ronald Noble and uploaded it to his Instagram account while attending the El Clasico match in Barcelona.
 In the post, he referred to Noble as his “brother”.
 The incident caused significant media backlash within India as many began to raise questions about the connection between men with criminal reputations like Modi and international law enforcement.
 Yet Noble, who served as the head of Interpol from 2000 to 2014, denied any knowledge of Modi's criminal activities despite evidence that Modi was on an Interpol watch list for some time.

 One month later, a series of emails revealed Modi's further ties with Noble and his brother James.
 Indian media released a set of emails exchanged between the three men between 21 and 26 January 2014, discussing a property worth $365,000 in the United States.
 Ronald Noble explained that his brother and Modi entered into a joint business venture around the property, under which Modi would purchase the house, while James Noble would maintain it at his own expense.
 Modi and James Noble would split the profits equally once the property was sold.
 Noble stated that there was no conflict of interest, because at the time of this deal he was not an Interpol employee and Modi was of no interest to Interpol.
 As of 2015, Lalit Modi has not been convicted of any charges as part of the ED investigation.
+In March 2025, he claimed that he had not been issued any extradition notice against him, as claimed by some media houses.

 The Enforcement Directorate of India had requested Interpol to issue a global warrant against Lalit Modi.
 However, in 2017, the Interpol which had been delaying the issuance, rejected this request.